Uninsured and untraced drivers

 Once the medical evidence has been obtained the MIB will put forward their valuation.
 Our experienced lawyers will prepare a report on the value of your claim based on the medical evidence and will also put together your claim for out of pocket expenses.
 We will then work with you to agree settlement proposals before negotiating with the MIB to recover the maximum value of your claim.
 We will ensure that you recover the maximum amount of compensation due to another driver’s carelessness.

-Please contact us on 0800 980 9390 or fill in our online claim form below.
+For specialist advice on making a road traffic accident claim where the other driver was uninsured or untraced please contact our team on 0800 980 9390 or use our online contact form below and we will be in touch.
 We act on all MIB cases on a no win, no fee basis.